gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Shh!" hissed Noxy.
 "I don't want to know!"
 She shook her head.
-"Well just have to swim.
+"We'll just have to swim.
 It's not very—oh, wait.
 I forgot that you don't know how."

 "I know how," Thokmay protested.